 4. Journalistic contacts:

 Our focus is always on primary source but the secondary source is relied upon in conjunction with reliable proof collected and confirmed by experts in the field.
 Preferably, those willing to go on record will be quoted in our stories unless they seek anonymity on safety grounds.
-In this regard, We were able to contact police officials in case of the Sabarimala temple controversy, though we could not name the officials to respect their request for confidentiality of their identity.
-Here, we use other tools of evidence to make the stories stronger.
+In this regard, we were able to contact several doctors during the Covid pandemic directly.
+Whenever we could not name them to respect their request for confidentiality of their identity, we used other tools of evidence to make the conclusion stronger.

 Our team is encouraged to contact the personalities or experts and officials to elicit their views whenever required.
 In addition, we contact religious establishments and non-profit research institutions to cross-check facts used in news or social media messages.
 In view of Covid-19 pandemic, we have established close contacts with medical doctors and even Ayurvedic doctors for cross-checks.